Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 :::

-When `use_materialization_v2` flag is set to `True`, all paths through the materialization are changed.
-The difference that is core to all paths is that we separate table creation from inserting rows into the table.
+When `use_materialization_v2` is set to `True`, all materialization paths are updated.
+The key change is that table creation is separated from inserting rows into the table.
+This separation greatly improves performance for setting table comments, since adding comments at create time is faster than using separate `alter table` statements.
+It also resolves compatibility issues in Databricks, where creating and inserting in one step prevents setting comments.

-This change allows us to significantly improve performance when persisting documentation on the table, as setting comments at create time is much more performant than the alternative (setting the comment on each column as a separate `alter table...` operation), but is not allowed in Databricks when we create and insert data into a table in the same statement.
-Another benefit of this approach is that several other column features, such as column-level masks, are also incompatible with inserting data as part of create.
-While these features are not a part of the 1.10.0 release, they can now be supported in future releases.
+Additionally, this change makes it possible to support other column features &mdash; like column-level masks &mdash; that aren’t compatible with inserting data during creation.
+While these features aren’t included in version 1.10.0, they can now be added in future releases.

 #### Constraints

-For several feature releases now, dbt-databricks supported both the dbt implementation of constraints and an alternative called `persist_constraints`, that we had implemented prior.
+For several feature releases now, dbt-databricks supported both dbt's [constraint](/reference/resource-properties/constraints) implementation and our own alternative, earlier version called `persist_constraints`.
+With the `use_materialization_v2` flag, we're beginning to deprecate `persist_constraints` and shifting fully to dbt's native constraint support.

-With the `use_materialization_v2` flag, we begin the deprecation of this alternative implementation, and expand our support for the core dbt implementation.
-We now support the expression field for primary and foreign keys as a way to supply additional Databricks options, such as using [`RELY` to tell the Databricks optimizer that it may exploit the constraint to rewrite queries](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-table-constraint).
+One new enhancement is support for the `expression` field on primary and foreign keys, which lets you pass additional Databricks options &mdash; like using [`RELY` to tell the Databricks optimizer that it may exploit the constraint to rewrite queries](https://docs.databricks.com/aws/en/sql/language-manual/sql-ref-syntax-ddl-create-table-constraint).

-Another change to how constraints work in practice is due to separating out `create` and `insert`.
-Previously, we would create a table with data and then attempt to apply the constraints.
+Separating `create` and `insert` also changes how constraints behave.
+Previously, we would create a table with data and then apply constraints.
+If the new data violated a constraint, the run would fail—but by then, it had already replaced the valid table from the previous run.

-This could mean replacing an existing consistent table (created on an earlier dbt run) with one that has data that violates a constraint.
-The run would still fail, but only after we had gotten rid of the table that was valid as of the previous run.
-As with views, you can select between performance and safety with the `use_safer_relation_operations` flag, but regardless of setting, the new materialization approach does not allow constraint violations into the target table.
+As with views, you can select between performance and safety with the `use_safer_relation_operations` flag, but regardless of setting, the new materialization approach ensures constraint violations don't make it into the target table.

 #### `use_safer_relation_operations`

-When using this model configuration with tables, we create a staging table and once we have successfully inserted the data into the table, we replace the target materialization with renaming.
+When using this model configuration with tables, we first create a staging table.
+After successfully inserting data into the table, we rename it to replace the target materialization.
+Since Databricks doesn’t support rollbacks, this is a safer approach &mdash; if something fails before the rename, the original table stays intact.
+That gives you time to troubleshoot without worrying that exposures or work streams relying on that table are broken in the mean time.

-As Databricks does not yet have transactions supporting rollback, this is much safer in the sense that if we fail at any point prior to renaming, the previously valid table remains in place.
-This could mean that you have time to investigate failures without worrying that exposures or work streams that rely on that table are broken in the mean time.
-When this configuration is set to false (the default), the target table will still never have constraint-violating data; instead, it could end up with no data, as we could fail data insert due to the constraint.
-The primary difference comes down to whether we directly replace the target as opposed to first staging and then renaming.
+If this config is set to `false` (the default), the target table will still never contain constraint-violating data, but it might end up empty if the insert fails due to the contraint.
+The key difference is whether we replace the target directly or use a staging-and-rename approach.

 :::caution This configuration option may increase costs and disrupt Unity Catalog history.